mattvillain/bandits/readme.txt

 To run experiments:
-1. Edit the config file by adding
+1. Edit the config file by setting the parameters and experiments that you want
+2. run "python bandits.py"